khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

 -----
 ### Technical details
+*for those who want to read a bit more about what's happening*

+Android phones are easy targets for anyone with a little Google-Fu.
+The [number](https://github.com/AaronVigal/Metasploit-Android) [of](https://github.com/giovannicolonna/msfvenom-backdoor-android) [tools](https://github.com/AhMyth/AhMyth-Android-RAT) [to](https://github.com/Screetsec/TheFatRat) [generate](https://github.com/DoctorsHacking/Argus-RAT) Android payloads on github alone is getting ridiculous (btw, each word is a link to a *different* tool).

 This is security by applying a DNS in-depth defense mechanism.
 It will block requests made from your phone to advertisement servers, but also the most recent malware campaign indicators provided by some big players, as well as multiple research communities.
-This works for vanilla Android too, as it does not require root permissions.
+This works for vanilla Android too, as it does not require root permissions to use a VPN.

 A malicious campaign can easily hide its code in legitimate APKs, and go undetected by Android anti-virus apps for months before getting caught.
 The infection might be dodging the phone's local protection software, but the malware has to *call home* at some point (make requests to the Command & Control Server), and thats where we'll block it.